[UPDATED] Beyond China: Sourcing & Manufacturing Alternatives to Alibaba and Canton Fair

 Half the world’s products are currently manufactured in China.
 Many Amazon sellers rely on the city of Hangzhou (Alibaba’s global headquarters and a manufacturing stronghold) and the famous Canton Fair

-(Still an incredible experience full of product opportunities but make sure you go on an organized tour like the Sourcing Summit April 21-27, 2020 — Use this link to lock in an exclusive discount with code SELLERLABS).
+(Still an incredible experience full of product opportunities but make sure you go on an organized tour like the Sourcing Summit April 21-27, 2020).
 These are two places to discover potentially high-sales products and to find the right maker and supplier.
-UPDATE February 4, 2020: China’s Canton Fair has been suspended due to coronavirus concerns.
+UPDATE February 4, 2020: China’s Canton Fair has been suspended due to coronavirus concerns

 And until recently, China manufacturing was a fairly safe bet.
 With a trained workforce of over one billion people, well-trod manufacturing infrastructure, and factories long experienced in working with Western sellers, Chinese suppliers were the obvious choice when it came time to choose a new factory.

 So why move away?
 For one, China and the US are currently in a trade war so manufacturing in China may not be so inexpensive anymore.